mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 <p class="blog-description">This word cloud was generated with <a href="https://wordclouds.com">wordclouds.com</a>.</p>

-Developers are again in the center of our universe :) (And "people" and "teams" in general, of course!)
+Developers are again at the center of our universe 🙂 (And "people" and "teams" in general, of course!)
 This is understandable, given the [job role demographic](#8-which-of-the-following-best-describes-your-current-job-role) of the majority of respondents.
 We will push hard on making the experience for you even better over the next year.

 ### 4. What is the main benefit you receive from Material-UI?